icco/resume/resume.md

 #### Software Engineer - August 2011 to September 2012

-As a Software Engineer at Google, I worked on Punchd, Google Offers and Google Local in Mountain View, CA. I wrote code in Python and Java.
+As a Software Engineer at Google, I worked on Punchd, Google Offers and Google Local in Mountain View, CA.

 ### Punchd, Mountain View, CA

 #### Software Developer - January 2011 to July 2011

 I was [Punchd](http://getpunchd.com)'s backend and operations engineer until we were acquired by Google in July 2011.
-The majority of code I wrote was in Ruby and PHP.
 Once at Google I continued to maintain Punchd's servers, backend API and web frontend.
 I also helped implement a version of Punchd built on Google's infrastructure in Java, but it was never released.

 ### iFixit.com, San Luis Obispo CA